brongo/SAMUEL/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with the SAMUEL program.
 If not, see <https://www.gnu.org/licenses/>.

+## Building from Source:

+There is no need to build/compile this program from source code.
+Simply download and use the included binaries for Windows or Linux (under "Releases").

+If you *want* to build/compile from source, you will need a copy of the [Qt development library](https://www.qt.io/).
+The SAMUEL program uses Qt for its cross-platform GUI features.
+Please note that usage of Qt is subject to a separate licensing agreement.
+SAMUEL uses Qt under the [Qt for Open-Source Development](https://www.qt.io/download-open-source).
+The Qt source code can be acquired here: https://www.qt.io/offline-installers.

+SAMUEL for Windows is tested and compiled using a static build of Qt version 6.1.2.